certh-ai-and-softeng-group/lifesec-experiments/README.md

 # LIFESEC 2025 Experiments

 This repository documents the experimental setup and process used for our submission to the LIFESEC 2025 Conference.
-The goal of the experiment is to assess vulnerabilities in C functions from the BigVul dataset using SonarQube static analysis.

 ## Steps